UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

     With `ghp-import`, we will always use these three flags, and it is not that important to know what each one does, but here is a brief explanation:

-    - The `-n` flags instructs GitHub to not treat this a "jekyll" repository (another type of static webpage).
+    - The `-n` flags instructs GitHub to not treat this a "Jekyll" repository (another type of static webpage).
     - The `-p` flag is what pushes our changes to GitHub.
     - The `-f` flag create a force push.
 Since these build artefacts are re-generated each time, we just want to overwrite whatever is in the current `gh-pages` branch with our latest version of these files.
         - This is also mentioned in this warning from the `ghp-import` [GitHub repository](https://github.com/c-w/ghp-import):